Watson-Personal-Assistant/developer/_content/skill/deploy-to-bluemix.md

 ### Step 2: Edit manifest.yml file
 In the directory for your SkillBoilerplate, edit the `manifest.yml` file and change the `name` field to be something like "your-name-hello-world-skill" (without the quotes) and do the same for the `host` field.

-### Step 3: Push skill to Bluemix
+### Step 3: Push skill to IBM Cloud
-If you haven't logged into IBM Bluemix before, then go to [https://bluemix.net](https://bluemix.net) and create an IBMid.
-Then use the Bluemix CLI to push the code using your ID.
+If you haven't logged into IBM Cloud before, then go to [https://bluemix.net](https://bluemix.net) and create an IBMid.
+Then use the IBM Cloud CLI to push the code using your ID.

 `bx login --sso -a api.ng.bluemix.net -o paste-your-IBMid-here -s dev`

 `bx app push`

 The push command should take around a minute to complete and, if successful, you should see messages similar to the following near the end of the output:

 ```
 0 of 1 instances running, 1 starting